-Field/setting Description Same as User Password Select this checkbox if the authentication password is identical to the user's password.
+Field/setting Description Same as user password Select this checkbox if the authentication password is identical to the user's password.
 To specify a different authentication password, disable the checkbox.

-Field/setting Description Password, Confirm Password Type the authentication password if the 'Same as User Password' checkbox is deselected.
+Password, Confirm password Type the authentication password if the 'Same as User Password' checkbox is deselected.
 The password must consist of 8 to 32 ASCII printable characters.